Dear Friends of Kingston Inner Harbour,

 Proof of being fully vaccinated against COVID-19 and proof of identification (or proof of being entitled to another exemption) is required for patrons 18 years and older, including parents or guardians of youth actively participating in an organized sport.
 Proof of identification and proof of being fully vaccinated is not required for workers or volunteers, including coaches and officials.

-For more details on the Province’s requirements, including exemptions, please see the New Requirement for Proof of Vaccination in Certain Settings: Frequently Asked Questions
+For more details on the Province’s requirements, including exemptions, please see the New Requirement for Proof of Vaccination in Certain Settings: Frequently Asked Questions.

 Users of recreational facilities will receive a refund for bookings or program registrations, if unable to meet proof of vaccination requirements.
 Grand Theatre ticket holders may receive a refund with advance notice if they are unable to meet proof of vaccination requirements as most ticket sales are deemed final since ticket policies are set by the organization renting the facility.